How to Use a Treadmill Correctly

 • Begin pumping your arms and let your legs follow that movement at a moderately slow pace and increase the speed gradually as your body warms up.

-After all, it’s a gym, where numerous distractions abound, but it’s a safe practice to keep your gaze in front of you since your feet generally follow your eyes.
+Given that a gym is a place filled with numerous distractions, it’s important to maintain your focus by keeping your gaze straight ahead.
+This is because your feet tend to follow the direction of your gaze.
 A quick glance to the side could mean disaster.
-So, ignore calls when the phone rings, avoid fitness buffs trying to show off, or simply anything that could interfere with your focus and increase the risk of stumbling.
+So, ignore calls when the phone rings, avoid fitness buffs trying to show off, or simply ignore anything that could interfere with your focus and increase the risk of stumbling.

 Keep Safety in Mind at All Times